DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion: Related Work

-Recent advancements in street view generation and autonomous driving scene synthesis have significantly improved the fidelity and controllability of synthetic data.
+\boldstart{Video generation for driving scene} Recent advancements in street view generation and autonomous driving scene synthesis have significantly improved the fidelity and controllability of synthetic data.
 MagicDrive \cite{gao2023magicdrive} introduces a framework for street view generation with diverse 3D geometry controls, such as camera poses and 3D bounding boxes, enhancing tasks like BEV segmentation and 3D object detection through cross-view consistency.
 MagicDriveDiT \cite{gao2024magicdrivedit} extends this by addressing high-resolution, long video generation for autonomous driving, leveraging flow matching and spatial-temporal conditional encoding to achieve superior scalability and control.
-InfiniCube \cite{lu2024infinicube} focuses on unbounded dynamic 3D driving scene generation, combining scalable 3D representations with video models to ensure geometric and appearance consistency across large-scale scenes.
-DrivingDiffusion \cite{li2024drivingdiffusion} synthesizes multi-view driving videos with precise layout control, ensuring cross-view and cross-frame consistency through a spatial-temporal diffusion framework.
-UniScene \cite{li2024uniscene} unifies the generation of semantic occupancy, video, and LiDAR data, employing a progressive generation process to reduce complexity and improve downstream task performance.
-DriveDreamer \cite{drivedreamer} pioneers real-world-driven world models, using diffusion models to capture complex driving environments and enhance driving video generation and action prediction.
-Panacea \cite{wen2024panacea} integrates a novel 3D attention and a two-stage generation pipeline to maintain coherence, supplemented by the ControlNet framework for meticulous control by the Bird’s-Eye-View (BEV) layouts.
-DriveDreamer-2 \cite{drivedreamer2} integrates LLMs to generate user-defined driving videos, improving temporal and spatial coherence while surpassing state-of-the-art methods in video quality metrics like FID and FVD.
-Together, these works advance the field of autonomous driving by providing scalable, controllable, and high-fidelity synthetic data generation frameworks.
+UniScene \cite{li2024uniscene} unifies the generation of semantic occupancy, video, and LiDAR data, employing a progressive generation process to reduce complexity and improve downstream task performance.Together, these works advance the field of autonomous driving by providing scalable, controllable, and high-fidelity synthetic data generation frameworks.